GEOLOC/geoloc/README.md

 Geoloc
 =========

-Geoloc is a python package that identifies the places mentioned by a given text.
+Geoloc is a python package that identifies the places mentioned in a given text.

 Dependencies
 ----